RinLovesYou/Flipnote-Encoder/README.md

 twitter: `@does_rin`

+(side note: current source code does not reflect latest release as it was a hotfix)

 ## Special Thanks
 * [khang06](https://github.com/khang06) For his awesome encoder and his help in understanding audio
 * [miso-xyz](https://github.com/miso-xyz) For his FlipnoteDesktop program, that provided the grunt work in writing the Flipnote